orscf/orscf-specification/_/EDMX/StudyWorkflowDefinition/ORSCF-StudyWorkflowDefinition.md

 'h'=Hours / 'm'=Minutes / 's'=Seconds
 ```

-#### InducedTreatmentTask.**InducedTaskExecutionTitle** (Field)
+#### InducedTreatmentTask.**UniqueExecutionName** (Field)
 ```
-the title for the induced execution, like 'Measurement X', which is usually defined by the study protocol. if multiple inducements are possible (for example when using cycles), the title should to contain a placeholder (example: '{vt} - Measurement X') to prevent from duplicate execution titles.
+the name for the induced execution, like 'Measurement X', which is usually defined by the study protocol. if multiple inducements are possible (for example when using cycles), the title should to contain a placeholder (example: '{vt} - Measurement X') to prevent from duplicate execution names.
 ```

 #### InducedTreatmentTask.**Skipable** (Field)